-July 15, 2021 Update: Canada’s Prime Minister stated that if the country’s current positive path of vaccination rate and public health conditions continue, Canada would be in a position to welcome fully vaccinated travellers from all countries by early September.
+July 15, 2021 Update: Canada’s Prime Minister stated that if the country’s current positive path of vaccination rate and public health conditions continue, Canada would be in a position to welcome fully vaccinated travelers from all countries by early September.

 The Prime Minister has also stated that Canada is expected to start allowing fully vaccinated U.S. citizens and permanent residents into Canada as of mid-August for non-essential travel.